How can I get in touch in an emergency?

 How long does it take to make the boxes?

-Standard plain boxes usually take 48 hours, although we can sometimes slip really urgent orders into the programme.
+Orders are processed once cleared funds are received.
+Subject to workload, standard plain boxes usually take 3-5 working days, although we can sometimes slip really urgent orders into the programme.
 Depending on the quantity, boxes are sent out overnight with a courier, or on a pallet with a haulage company on an overnight or 2-3 day service.
+Please contact the office on 01476 576090 if your boxes are not received within 1 week unless you have been advised otherwise

 Do boxes come assembled?